-\section{Tail Bound for the Cross-Validated Estimator}
+\section{Tail Bound for the Cross-validated Estimator}

-One of the assumptions required for the tail bounds of \S \ref{sec:trace-reg} for $\bBhat=\bBhat(\lambda)$ is that $\lambda$ should be larger than $3\normOp{\bSigma}$.
-However, in practice we do not have access to the latter which relies on the knowledge of noise values $\{\eps_i\}_{i=1}^n$. .
+One of the assumptions required for the tail bounds in \cref{sec:trace-reg} for $\Estimator=\Estimator(\lambda)$ is that $\lambda$ should be larger than $3\NormOp{\bSigma}$.
+However, in practice we do not have access to the latter parameter, which relies on knowledge of the noise values $\{\Noise_i\}_{i=1}^n$.
 Therefore, practitioners often use cross-validation to tune parameter $\lambda$.
-In this section, we prove that if $\lambda$ is selected via cross-validation, $\bBhat(\lambda)$ enjoys similar tail bounds as in \S \ref{sec:trace-reg}.
-This would provide theoretical backing for selection of $\lambda$ via cross-validation for our family of estimators.
+In this section, we prove that if $\lambda$ is selected via cross-validation, $\Estimator(\lambda)$ has similar tail bounds to those in \cref{sec:trace-reg}.
+This would provide theoretical support for the selection of $\lambda$ via cross-validation for our family of estimators.